cubing/twsearch/README.md

                     solve it.
 This may take extra time or memory for large puzzles.

+`--cachedir`  Write pruning tables here.
+Expands a leading tilde with the value
+              of the HOME environment variable.

 `-d` *#*  Set the max depth to search.

 `--distinguishall`  Distinguish all pieces, despite any identical